-Presently 24 hours annually – must include 2 hours in Firearms*, 2 hours in Physical Tactics/Use of Force*** and 2 hours in Police Vehicle Operation.
+Presently 24 hours annually – must include 2 hours in Firearms*, 2 hours in Physical Tactics/Use of Force*** and 2 hours in Emergency Vehicle Operation.

 Officers should receive some training in all of the IC 5-2-1-9 requirements each year.
 The areas specifically required in IC 5-2-1-9 can be used to partially satisfy the 24-hour requirement.

 Under State/County/Local Continuing Education Laws:

 Under state/county/local continuing education laws:

 Domestic and Child Abuses, SIDS, CPR and Heimlich Maneuver, and others